-Data Properties are the unique characteristics users can assign to each QR code or Short URL link.
+Data Properties are the unique characteristics users can assign to each Flowcode or FlowURL.
 They define the specific information that helps personalize, distinguish and group codes within a single campaign based on their inherent characteristics.

 Leverage the power of Data Properties: